 Students in Heikal laboratory (both undergraduates and graduates) are trained on a number of analytical, biophysical, and biochemical methods that include cell culture, model membrane assemblies, molecular dynamics, optical microscopy and ultrafast laser spectroscopy.
 Different aspects of scientific research (e.g., experimental design, data and image analysis, critical thinking, writing, communication and teamwork skills) are also emphasized.
 The students in Heikal laboratory also gain an appreciation of interdisciplinary research at the interface of traditional disciplines.

-- Vladimir V. Ghukasyan and Ahmed A. Heikal have co-edited a book entitled, "Natural Biomarkers for Cellular Metabolism: Biology, Techniques, and Applications", which will be published by Taylor & Francis (October 7, 2014, 408 Pages, ISBN: 9781466509986), Series in Cellular and Clinical Imaging (Senior Editor: Ammasi Periasamy).
+- Vladimir V. Ghukasyan and Ahmed A. Heikal have co-edited a book entitled, "Natural Biomarkers for Cellular Metabolism: Biology, Techniques, and Applications", which will be published by Taylor & Francis, CRC Press (October 7, 2014, 408 Pages, ISBN: 9781466509986), Series in Cellular and Clinical Imaging (Senior Editor: Ammasi Periasamy).

 - Ahmed Heikal has participated in a session on "Spectroscopy in Kinetics and Dynamics" in the upcoming "69th International Symposium on Molecular Spectroscopy", June 16 - 20, 2014, at the University of Illinois at Urbana-Champain.
 He also chaired a Mini-symposium on "Spectroscopy in Kinetics and Dynamics."